EmotiBit/EmotiBit_Docs/Keep_emotibit_up_to_date.md

 ## Ready to go!
 - Once your feather is successfully uploaded, you are ready to go!
 [Start working with your data](./Working_with_emotibit_data.md/#Real-Time-Streaming)

+## Additional Information
+- Adafruit feather M0 works with the `ATWINC1500` for wireless communication.
+The `ATWINC` exists as a independent submodule to the feather and might get updates which require a different set of instructions to be followed.
+  - If you are using the feather you received with the EmotiBit, everything is upto data.
+If you are using a feather purchased independently, check out the documentation to [update the WiFi module](./Contributing_to_emotibit_community/Learn_more_about_emotibit.md/#Update-Feather-WiFi-chip-firmware)

 [comment]: <> (Add links to images below)